-If you’ve ever wondered how to start a blog, you’re in luck because that’s exactly what I’m going to show you today.
+If you have ever wondered how to start a blog, you are in luck because that is exactly what I am going to show you today.

 I will walk you through the whole process in a moment, but first, let me tell you my story…

-4 years ago, I didn’t know the slightest thing about creating a blog.
-Greatly excited by the prospect of starting a blog of my own, I went ahead to register my first domain name.
+Four years ago, I didn’t know the slightest thing about how to start a blog.
+Greatly excited by the prospect of creating a blog of my own, I went ahead to register my first blog domain name.

 Then, I became confused.
 I didn’t know what to do next.
 I struggled for 18 days, invested time and energy to understand the new “blog,” checking Google for stuff like “how to create blog” without grasping anything.

 Everything I found seemed technical.
 I got frustrated.

-In despair, I abandoned the new domain name for… 6 months.
+In despair, I abandoned the new blog domain name for… 6 months.

-Then, I went back to it, having eventually learnt that I needed not just a domain name but also a hosting account to open a blog.
+Then, I went back to the previous domain name, having eventually learnt that I needed not just a domain name, but also a hosting account to open a blog.

-So… I started my first blog, and struggled with each step because I had no one to guide me.
-You can set up a blog in 20 minutes, but it took me 6 months the first time out.
+So… I started my first blog and struggled with each step because I had no one to guide me.
+You can set up a blog in 20 minutes, but it took me six months the first time out.

-Over the years, I’ve learnt a lot about blogging and I’ve set up many successful blogs for myself.
-I’ve also showed thousands of people how to create a blog of their own, by themselves.
+Over the years, I’ve learnt a lot about blogging, and I’ve set up many successful blogs for myself.
+I’ve also shown thousands of people how to create a blog of their own, by themselves.
 I know what best practices to use and the mistakes to avoid.

 I want to help you avoid all the pains I endured.

 “Experience is a hard master, but fools will have no other.”

 So, learn from history, not experience.
-I’ll tell you how to make a blog that’ll succeed, so you can forget everything else.
+I will tell you how to make a blog that will succeed so that you can forget everything else.

-Just follow the simple steps below, and your blog could be ready in 20 minutes.
+Just follow the simple step-by-step guide below, and your blog could be ready in 20 minutes.